Nourish - Banana Oat Bites (Vegan)

 Allow them to cool completely in the tray before taking them out and then fill the cooled bases with a teaspoon of the date mix and top with a fresh slice of banana and drizzled melted chocolate.

-The base can be prepared in advance and stored in an airtight container.
+- The base of these banana oat bites can be prepared in advance and stored in an airtight container.

-Almonds are a wonderful source of healthy fats, protein and nutrients, such as potassium, magnesium, and vitamin E.
+Almonds are a wonderful source of healthy fats, protein and nutrients.
+These include potassium, magnesium, and vitamin E.

 Almond milk* comes ready-made in various degrees of quality.